-No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status?
-Colour: standard forestry style bridge with framework painted to RAL 7013., Siting: over a culvert at the Forestry Burn (the Coire na Saobhaidhe burn); and Temporary Allt Eas Anie Wire Footbridge Includes a safety wire alongside the pathway, until such time as the proposed road bridge is established to access Stacks 3-6 it is proposed to retain this temporary structure.
+No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status? allowing access to the outlet sump; and • Materials:Wooden Detailed design will be provided to the Planning Authority.
+Forestry Burn Bridge • Colour: standard forestry style bridge with framework painted to RAL 7013., • Siting: over a culvert at the Forestry Burn (the Coire na Saobhaidhe burn); and Temporary Allt Eas Anie Wire Footbridge Includes a safety wire alongside the pathway, until such time as the proposed road bridge is established to access Stacks 3-6 it is proposed to retain this temporary structure.
 Intake Allt Eas Anie - Approved - to be implemented.
 NMV for intake on Allt Eas Anie approved (08.10.20) A constructed intake on the Allt Eas Anie has both CAR licence and planning approval in place.
 Detailed design for the Allt Eas Anie intake was submitted on 8th March 2022 and been approved by NMV.
 18. Details of new Crom Allt Bridge: Prior to the installation of the new Crom Allt Bridge hereby approved, notwithstanding the details shown on the Crom Allt bridge upgrade drawing figure 3.7ii Bridge Layout. received 14th August 2017, a detailed drawing of the bridge, at a minimum scale of 1:500, shall be submitted to, and approved in writing by, the Planning Authority.
 The plan shall detail the materials for the bridge.
 Thereafter the bridge shall be built in accordance with the approved drawings.
 Reason: For avoidance of doubt and to ensure the bridge details are appropriate for the sensitive rural location within the National Park.
 Refer to drawing submitted with documents Bridge supported by steel beams mounted onto concrete abutments.
 ECoW supervision/monitoring Supervision by the LCoW to ensure abutments integrate with the existing ground.
 Reinstatement Superstructure timber, with runners bolted to the beams and deck timbers screwed to the runners.
 The handrail shall also be timber.
 All fitting details as per drawings.
-Works completed on bridge construction, Additional tree planting carried out around bridge to further integrate structure into the landscape, Comprises 20 broadleaved trees.
-Works completed and in compliance 19.
-CMS and details of temporary bridge over Allt Eas Anie burn: Prior to the installation of the temporary Allt Eas Anie bridge hereby approved, a Construction Method Statement (CMS) and drawing of the temporary bridge (at a minimum scale of 1:500) shall be submitted to, and approved in writing No CMS has been submitted for this bridge as yet.
+Works completed on bridge construction, 20n planted trees now merge with existing woodland and natural regeneration.
+Works completed and In compliance 19.
+CMS and details of temporary bridge over Allt Prior to the installation of the temporary Allt Eas Anie bridge hereby approved, a Construction Method Statement No CMS has been submitted for this bridge as yet.
 To be checked in due course